HSLdevcom/jore4/wiki/data-model.md

 It has been anticipated that different organizations in different countries might be interested in using Jore4.
 For Jore4 to be a viable choice in many different environments, its data model has to be designed to be as generic as possible, while still supporting the Jore4 objectives as well as needed.

 The Jore4 system has been divided into separate modules, which should be coupled as loosely as possible.
 This has the advantage of making them potentially exchangable in the future, without having to renew the whole system at once.
-At the time of writing only the "Routes and Lines" module is being implemented.
+At the time of writing only the "Routes and Lines" module has reached the implementation stage.

 Postgresql & Hasura
 -------------------

 Postgresql has been chosen to be the database, with Hasura being the GraphQL engine.
 Hasura generates the GraphQL schema from the database schemass according to its configuration.

 Generally, all database schemas of the Jore4 database should be exposed to the GraphQL schema, except the ones prefixed with `internal_`.
-These can contain e.g. "raw" tables, which are exposed to the GraphQL schema via a view (also see [below](#exposing-data-via-views)).
+These can contain e.g. "raw" tables, whose data may be exposed to the GraphQL schema via a view (also see [below](#exposing-data-via-views)) or may not be directly exposed at all.

 Array and object relationships have been added in the Hasura configuration in many places wherever seen necessary.